FSMail and Google Apps for Education FAQs

 You need to have a URL (internet address) for the image.
-For example, the URL of the "Go Far, Go Bradley" image is
+The url for the Bradley word mark is:

 To insert it into your signature block, click on the image icon (white mountains on a grey background) in the formatting bar at the top of the signature block creation section of your Settings.

 There are a couple of possible solutions to this issue.
 There is a gear icon in the upper right corner of the mail interface.
 Click on the gear icon and then on Mail Settings.
 In Mail Settings click on the Labs tab.
 These are special features that can be tuned on to provide features you need.
 You want to turn on the one named “Preview Pane.”
 The Lab “Message Sneak Peek” may be of interest as well.

 - Outgoing Mail - There is not a way for a sender to attach a priority status to an email.

 - Received Mail - There is a way for you to identify more important emails.
 This is a system, available in FSMail, that ranks your incoming mail based on what you do with the email.
 Please see: https://mail.google.com/support/bin/answer.py?hl=en&answer=186531 for more information.

 Archived messages are simply messages that are stored in your ‘mailbox’ but are not in your Inbox.
 So, any general search of your mailbox will search all archived mail.
 There is a “Show Search Options” in the upper right portion of the screen.
 This will show you the many special capabilities that you have when searching.